onevcat/UniWebView-Docs/docs/guide/faq.md

 ## I encountered "net::ERR_UNKNOWN_URL_SCHEME" when opening an app link on Android.

 UniWebView is already trying to bring up an intent (trying to open a third-party app if a custom scheme URL is received) internally.
 But UniWebView has to use the [`queryIntentActivities` method](https://developer.android.com/reference/kotlin/android/content/pm/PackageManager#queryintentactivities) to check if the target app is existing before opening it.

 It worked perfectly without any modification if you are using a Target API Level before Android 11 (Level 31) or on devices with lower system versions.
 But from API Level 31, you have to add the related query to the Android manifest file to allow this querying work.
 For more details, I suggest you check the [Package visibility filtering on Android](https://developer.android.com/training/basics/intents/package-visibility) documentation and try to add the target package names you need to open to the `<queries>` tag to your Android Manifest file, then try again to see if it goes fine.

+## I encountered "could not reparse object file in bitcode bundle: 'Invalid bitcode version" when archiving the iOS app in Xcode.

+Please try to disable the BitCode in your Xcode project.
+In your exported project, select "Unity-iPhone" project file in the left Project navigator panel.
+In the editor area on right, select "Unity-iPhone" under the "PROJECT" section (be noted, do not select the "Unity-iPhone" under "TARGETS" section), then in the "Build Settings" tab, search for "Enable Bitcode" item and change its value to "No".

+> From Xcode 14, BitCode is no longer required or supported.
+UniWebView will also remove the support of BitCode eventually.

 ## Which platforms could UniWebView work on?